lzear/votes/README.md

 [Comparison of electoral systems (Wikipedia)](https://en.wikipedia.org/wiki/Comparison_of_electoral_systems) for more information.

-**⚠️Maximal lotteries & Randomized Condorcet⚠️** (Errors included): Returns probabilities for each candidate that should be used for a lottery between the Candidates.
+**⚠️Maximal lotteries & Randomized Condorcet⚠️** (Contain big implementation errors!): Returns probabilities for each candidate that should be used for a lottery between the Candidates.
 If a candidate is the Condorcet winner, its probability will be 1.
 Despite being non-deterministic, those methods are the fairest.
+Currently, these methods give incorrect results in many cases because of mistakes in the codes!

 **Ranked pairs**: Using the duel results as edges, build an acyclic graph starting by the strongest score differences.
 The roots of the graph are the